Hiraman/E+ via Getty Images

 Feeling Bummed Out After Your Marathon?
 It May Be the Post-Race Blues—Here’s How to Cope

-There's a reason for those feelings.
+There’s a reason for those feelings of grief and sadness after a big race.

-What the “Marathon Blues” May Look Like
+What the Post-Marathon Blues May Look Like

-How to Handle the Post-Marathon Blues
+How to Prevent the Post-Marathon Blues

-5 Post-Marathon Recovery Tips
+More Marathon Recovery Tips

 The feeling of finishing a marathon is like no other.
 You’ve spent months training, day in and day out.
 Maybe you battled injuries, bad weather, sore muscles, or blisters.
 You spent hours checking off one mile at a time, and now you’re here—exhausted, elated, proud, and probably a bit relieved.